ktor-doc-jp/ktor-doc-jp/servers/deploy.md

 You first need to install the `gcloud` cli.
 You can grab it from here:
 <https://cloud.google.com/sdk/docs/> and follow the described steps to install it.

-For example, a macOS setup could look like this:
+For example, a macOS setup might look something like this:

 ```
 > wget https://dl.google.com/dl/cloudsdk/channels/rapid/downloads/google-cloud-sdk-194.0.0-darwin-x86_64.tar.gz